Position

 • Valid driver's license with a clean driving record.

-• Excellent knowledge of the area and routes.
+• Excellent knowledge of geography and route planning.

 Is becoming a Driver a good career path?